Loading Events

 The Amzi-Love Home, 305 7th St S

-An Italianate home with Gothic and Greek Revival touches, has remained in the same family for seven generations.
+An Italianate home with Gothic and Greek Revival touches, this home has remained in the same family for seven generations.
 Currently, it is owned by Sid Caradine-a descendent of Amzi Love and his wife Brenda-founder of the Tennessee Williams Tribute.
 The home showcases original furnishings and artifacts.
-Circa 1848
+Open for over 75 years, this is Amzi-Love Home’s final Pilgrimage!
+Circa 1848.

 The Stephen D. Lee Home & Museum